hunor-szombatfalvi/cisco_network_automation/README.md

 #the functions in ssh.py also raise their own errors to be further used in any project where ssh.py is incorporated

 #passing any function in ssh.py an optional parameter of "dev=1" will enabled status messages to be displayed as the functions are running, this is meant for debugging

+cisco_ios_parser.py

+CLI pasing is bad, mmk? but sometimes you need to do it. cisco_ios_parser.py contains a collection of parsers for differed cisco ios commands